Desert Landscaping Phoenix

 Planning your watering system will include having separate values for your groundcovers, shrubs, trees, and turf areas.
 They all require a different amount of water and simply having one valve will use more water than many of the plants require and create a less efficient system.
 Watering can generally be reduced as plants age over the first couple of years and especially during the cooler months.
 In fact your watering schedule should be adjusted for all of the seasons.

 Mulch For Water Retention

 Desert landscapes frequently include the use of mulch to help the soil retain moisture.
 In addition to helping the soil stay cool mulch also helps prevent erosion and the growth of weeds.
 In Phoenix the most popular types of mulch or wood grindings and bark chips.
 These materials are used in planting beds and sometimes to frame walkways.
 Flowers, leaves, and fruit can also be allowed to stay on the ground in desert landscapes and add to the natural mulch that will help minimize water consumption.
 Inorganic mulches are also widely popular and are made from crushed rock and decomposed granite.

 Desert Landscaping in Phoenix

-Desert Foothills Gardens has been Phoenix’s source for design, plan selection, and maintenance since 1985.
+Desert Foothills Gardens Nursery, Inc. has been Phoenix’s source for design, plan selection, and maintenance since 1985.
 We have a team of experts that help with the overall plan for your desert landscape that includes plant selection, design, irrigation, and water management strategies.
-If you are interested in seeing how our services could provide a low maintenance and low water use landscape at your home or business either stop by or give us a call at 480-488-9455.
+If you are interested in seeing how Desert Foothills Gardens Nursery, Inc. could provide a low maintenance and low water use landscape at your home or business either stop our nursery at 33840 N. Cave Creek Rd. in Cave Creek or give us a call at 480-488-9455.